signalwire/libstirshaken/README.txt

 May need to export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib if CJSON is in folder that is not currently in LD_LIBRARY_PATH.

+Please run ./install.sh or perform these manual steps:

 autoreconf -i
 automake --add-missing
 libtoolize
 autoreconf
+configure
 make
 sudo make install